Coronavirus Will Change The Nail Industry As We Know It

 But just a few days later, the writing was on the wall: MiniLuxe announced on Monday, March 16, that it would temporarily shut all of its doors the following morning — ahead of state-issued mandates.
 By the end of the week, some 550 nail designers and editors were furloughed.
 “It was just an agonizing decision, honestly.
 Our founder and team were trying to figure out anything to do other than close and we knew it had to happen,” Charloff says.
 “As safe as we are, as hygienic as we are, our employees and clients may still have been at risk, which is why we closed.
 It was the right thing to do.
 There's just no way to do it safely given the guidelines that everyone's been given.”

-At Dime Nails LA, Gyiman was grappling with the same impossible decision: As the virus spread, she became more and more concerned about the safety of her clients and employees, as well as the nail techs' livelihoods should she choose to shutter.
+At Dime Nails LA, Gyimah was grappling with the same impossible decision: As the virus spread, she became more and more concerned about the safety of her clients and employees, as well as the nail techs' livelihoods should she choose to shutter.
 (As a group, they had selected to work on a commission basis in January, when California’s controversial AB5, a bill intended to reclassify gig workers as employees, was enacted.)
 By the second week of March, her business was serving about half of the clients it might otherwise.
 New customers were scarce.
 Still, regular clients continued to come in.
 “I was able to keep all the girls on staff and I know that hasn’t been the situation for a lot of independent, suite-run technicians, or hourly technicians.
-My staff was still able to pull in a decent wage,” Gyiman says.
+My staff was still able to pull in a decent wage,” Gyimah says.

 Advertisement

-In fact, as leaked federal documents suggested the pandemic could last 18 months or longer, Gyiman saw a boom in business as other salons began to close their doors.
+In fact, as leaked federal documents suggested the pandemic could last 18 months or longer, Gyimah saw a boom in business as other salons began to close their doors.
 “People weren’t trying to get unicorn chrome nails,” she says.
 "It was more a matter of people worried about in-growns they would get after a month of no pedicures, or needing to get acrylics, extensions, or gels removed.”

-At first, Gyiman limited the number of people in the salon to 10 at a time, but it was beginning to become clear that it wouldn't be enough to protect her employees and customers.
+At first, Gyimah limited the number of people in the salon to 10 at a time, but it was beginning to become clear that it wouldn't be enough to protect her employees and customers.
 “There’s no social distancing with nails,” she says.

 When opening her shop on Monday and Tuesday of last week, she noticed people on the street giving her the side eye.
 “It was starting to get weird with clients," she says.
 "People were scared.
 Everyone was wearing masks and gloves to protect themselves.”
 Followers on Instagram also urged her to close.
 “I was torn.
 I know a lot of my techs depend solely on this income to feed their families.
 A lot of them are single mothers who have kids or have grandparents or parents that they take care of and it was hard because our books were full and we could easily have stayed open Thursday so they could make a little more cash,” she says.
-Finally, despite the surge in business, Gyiman decided to close the shop just ahead of L.A.’s mandate.
+Finally, despite the surge in business, Gyimah decided to close the shop just ahead of L.A.’s mandate.
 The following day, 23 calls for appointments went to voicemail.

 Advertisement

-Gyiman cut her employees checks on Thursday, just as they were furloughed.
+Gyimah cut her employees checks on Thursday, just as they were furloughed.
 Miniluxe, which provides its nail designers and editors with paid time off, also immediately issued checks (including PTO balances) as well as information on how to apply for unemployment benefits.

 Beyond The Salon